 Drug Possession Laws Applicable to Omaha

-In Nebraska it is illegal to possess over one ounce of marijuana.
-If the police search a suspect and find under one ounce of marijuana, that defendant could be issued a citation for $300 and be forced to attend a drug education course.
+In Nebraska, it is illegal to possess over one ounce of marijuana.
+If the police search a suspect and find under one ounce of marijuana, that defendant could be issued a citation for $300 and forced to attend a drug education course.
 Even though this is not a criminal offense, there are still penalties attached to marijuana possession, as explained in Nebraska Revised Statutes §28-416 (13).

 Omaha Drug Distribution Laws

-Much more serious than allegations of drug possession are charges that a defendant distributed, manufactured, or possessed illegal drugs with the intent to distribute them.
+Much more serious than allegations of drug possession are charges that a defendant manufactured or possessed illegal drugs with the intent to distribute them.
 It does not matter if the defendant allegedly sold these drugs for money or simply gave the drugs to friends—any distribution is illegal, as is holding drugs with the intent to sell them.